Search this site

 Hedge fund executive Oscar Schafer in a Barron's interview (January 12, 2009, "Hang on Tight!") described our current economic condition thus: "The world is experiencing a giant margin call."

-Yes, a giant margin call enabled by easy credit extended to millions of people who couldn't afford as much home as they purchased, or cashed out equity to finance a lifestyle they couldn't afford, before defaulting on their mortgages which equated to securitized time bombs that were gobbled up by over-leveraged financial institutions.
+Yes, a giant margin call enabled by easy credit extended to millions of people who couldn't afford as much home as they purchased, or as much cashed out equity to finance a lifestyle they couldn't afford, before defaulting on their mortgages.

 How did it all happen?

-The risks they took (policy makers, investment banks and millions of Americans), have poisoned the well that the rest of us must drink from -- perhaps for decades.
+The risks they took (policy makers, investment banks...and millions of Americans), have poisoned the well that the rest of us must drink from -- perhaps for decades.
 Now we hear that the other shoe to drop will come from commercial credit busts, or the next highest risk level of mortgages above subprime.

-This turmoil all has the same antecedent -- greed.
 Grandma warned us when we were children.
 If you can't afford it -- don't buy it.
 If you can't afford to lose it -- don't risk it.
 In short, live within your meansGreed is the same thing that destroyed Rome.
 How will we get treatment and beat our addiction to debt before we all go down in flames?

 A president's farewell